Willis Carrier

-Willis Haviland Carrier (November 26, 1876 – October 7, 1950) was an American engineer, best known for inventing modern air conditioning, inventing the 1st electrical air conditioning unit in 1902.
+Willis Haviland Carrier (November 26, 1876 – October 7, 1950) was an American engineer, best known for inventing modern air conditioning by inventing the first electrical air conditioning unit in 1902.
 In 1915, he founded Carrier Corporation, a company specializing in the manufacture and distribution of heating, ventilation, and air conditioning (now abbreviated "HVAC") systems.

 Early life and education

 Willis Haviland Carrier was born on November 26, 1876, in Angola, New York, the son of Duane Williams Carrier (1836–1908) and Elizabeth R. Haviland (1845–1888).
 He graduated from Angola Academy in 1894 and from the Buffalo High School in 1897.

-He studied at Cornell University starting in 1897 and graduated in 1901 with a Master of Engineering degree.
+He studied at Cornell University, starting in 1897 and graduating in 1901 with a Master of Engineering degree.

 Career

 After graduating, Carrier joined the Buffalo Forge Company as a research engineer.